itsjustasemicolon/FocusFlow/README.md

 # FocusFlow - Blending technology with mindful productivity.

 > [!TIP]
-> FocusFlow is designed as a straightforward and effective focus device.
-It works perfectly as is, but it also provides the flexibility for customization.
-If you want to expand its capabilities, the hardware is robust, the design is tactile and satisfying, and the firmware is modular for easy development.
+FocusFlow is a simple yet powerful device designed to help you maintain focus.
+It functions seamlessly as is and offers the versatility to be customized according to your needs.
+With robust hardware, a tactile and minimalistic design, and modular firmware, it provides a solid foundation for innovation.
 >
-> I'm excited to see how you make it your own!
+>Whether you're enhancing its features or integrating it into a larger system, the possibilities are endless.
+I'm eager to see how you make it uniquely yours!

 ## About FocusFlow
 FocusFlow is a minimalist, tactile tool designed to help you track and improve the time spent on meaningful tasks each day.
 With a simple yet intuitive interface powered by a rotary encoder and OLED display, it seamlessly integrates into your workflow—whether for focused work sessions, break tracking, or other time-based routines.